WorldTrips Atlas America vs Trawick Safe Travels USA — 2026 Comparison

 Bottom Line

-Choose WorldTrips Atlas America if you want maximum coverage limits (up to $2M), superior pre-existing condition coverage ($50,000 acute onset limit), and UnitedHealthcare's PPO network.
+Both plans cover acute onset of pre-existing conditions up to policy maximum for travelers under 70.
+Choose WorldTrips Atlas America for higher coverage limits (up to $2M), stronger age 70–79 acute onset coverage ($100K vs Trawick's $35K), and UnitedHealthcare's PPO network.
 Choose Trawick Safe Travels USA for budget pricing, travelers aged 80–89, and more deductible flexibility at lower premium cost.

 WorldTrips Atlas America and Trawick International Safe Travels USA Comprehensive are both strong visitor insurance plans — but they serve somewhat different audiences.
 WorldTrips is the premium choice for comprehensive protection; Trawick is the value play with broad age eligibility.